Taikocuya/ALX/README.md

 This project requires:
   * Ruby 2.1.0+
-  * DOL file from the NTSC-U/C version of Skies of Arcadia Legends
+  * Extracted NTSC-U/C image of Skies of Arcadia Legends

 Download
 --------